 Gloria E. Smith, 94, of Ashland, and formerly of Burgettstown, PA., passed away Wednesday evening, December 18, 2019, at Lutheran Village of Ashland.

-To send flowers in memory of Gloria E. Smith (England), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Gloria E. Smith (England), please visit our Heartfelt Sympathies Store.

 Gloria was born in Brooklyn, New York on February 23, 1925, to the late Frank R. and Minna (Steinhoff) England.